MMVE 2018 marks the 10th year anniversary of the MMVE workshop.

 All submissions should be formatted using the standard ACM proceedings style.
 All submissions must be blinded and constitute original, unpublished work not under review elsewhere.
 Submissions will undergo a double-blind peer review process and will be selected based on their originality, merit, and relevance to the workshop.
 Accepted papers must be presented by one of the authors at the workshop and will be archived in ACM Digital Library as part of the ACM MMSys 2018 proceedings.

-Authors of selected papers from MMVE 2018 will be invited to submit an extended version of their papers to a special issue of a high quality journal.
+Authors of selected papers from MMVE 2018 will be invited to submit an extended version of their papers to a special issue of ACM Transactions on Multimedia (TOMM).